KDE/documentation-docs-krita-org/tutorials/seexpr.rst

 4096  64 MB
 ===== ==============

-Procedural textures are a whole different thing.
-In practical terms, the only storage needed is for its *script* - a text file of a few KB.
+An alternative is to use :ref:`vector_graphics`.
+Vector graphics, for instance SVGs, employ mathematic formulae like splines and Bézier curves to describe a shape.
+As they are mathematically defined, they can be resized to suit your needs without losing resolution.

-Load the script, and you can render your texture at whatever resolution you need.
+SeExpr belongs to a different class, *procedural graphics*.
+Similarly to vector graphics, procedural graphics only need a few KBs of secondary storage for their definition.
+But they are not defined by mathematical formulae; you actually *code* how the color is calculated at each point of the texture.

-SeExpr fulfills just this purpose.
-With some short lines of code, you can render complex patterns in your layers at completely arbitrary resolution.
+And, because it is not limited in its precision, you can render complex patterns in your layers at completely arbitrary resolution.

 ****************
 Writing a script